apache/pekko/docs/src/main/paradox/general/configuration.md

 ## Listing of the Reference Configuration

-Each Akka module has a reference configuration file with the default values.
+Each Pekko module has a reference configuration file with the default values.
 Those `reference.conf` files are listed in @ref[Default configuration](configuration-reference.md)